It's like being stuck in a time warp

 Run Discord as an Administrator

 While Discord itself should work over a virtual private network or proxy connection, it isn’t guaranteed.
 Certain VPN services block particular services, while Discord may block specific VPN IP ranges that it believes may be disruptive.
-Common VPN services could be inadvertently blocked, preventing updates from working.
+VPN services could be inadvertently blocked, thereby preventing updates from working.

 Clear Discord’s Cache Files

-How to Empty Discord Cache on Windows
+How to Empty Discord Cache in Windows

 How to Empty Discord Cache Files on Mac